A NEW DISCIPLINE WAKES UP TO WOMEN’S SHUT-EYE PROBLEMS

 GETTING BACK TO SLEEP

-It’s not always easy to pinpoint the origin of sleep disturbances; finding a solution to the problem also may sleep_studies2take time.
+It’s not always easy to pinpoint the origin of sleep disturbances; finding a solution to the problem also may take time.

 “Sleep is one of those very complex and exquisite behaviors,” Gamaldo says.
 It’s not surprising, then, that treating patients with long-term chronic insomnia can take several months.